 Vitamin D and Fertility

-Multiple studies link adequate levels of vitamin D to higher fertility rates in both women and men.
+Multiple studies link adequate levels of vitamin D to better fertility health in both women and men.
 Women with higher levels of vitamin D show a four-fold increase in successfully achieving pregnancy following IVF, and other studies have found an association between high vitamin D levels and higher pregnancy rates.
 Interestingly, vitamin D may also play a role in fertility for women who are navigating PCOS.
 Specifically, vitamin D supplementation is being linked to an improvement in hormonal function among women with PCOS.

 There’s another reason to ensure you’re getting enough vitamin D when a baby is the plan.
 During pregnancy, your baby needs this essential nutrient for healthy bone development.
 For mamas-to-be, low levels of vitamin D are linked to all kinds of issues, including higher miscarriage rates, gestational diabetes, preeclampsia, preterm delivery, postpartum depression.
 It’s impossible to predict how long it will take you to become pregnant, and you may not even realize you’ve conceived for at least a few weeks.
 By supplementing early — as soon as you decide you want to try for a baby — with a prenatal vitamin that includes the recommended amount of vitamin D, you’re bolstering your own nutrient stores.